 Founder and CEO

-Marine Biologist and Conservationist, Master in Advance Studies in Marine Biodiversity and Conservation (University of California San Diego, Scripps Institution of Oceanography).
+Marine Biologist and Conservationist, Master in Advanced Studies in Marine Biodiversity and Conservation (University of California San Diego, Scripps Institution of Oceanography)

 JAVIER NARETTO ATLAGIC